israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Math.fround(x)

+    Returns the nearest single precision float representation of a number.

 ### Date
  Work with dates and times in JavaScript.
  by Date constructor so you can parsing, managing, and displaying dates.